-All teens, ages 13-18, are invited to see a free movie on RPL’s big screen in the auditorium on Tuesday, Mar.
-11, at 5:30 p.m.
-See an American science fiction film that is based on a dystopian novel in which the main character is a symbol for rebellion.
-Past victors are invited back to fight once again - and to compete to the death.
+All teens, ages 13-18, are invited to see a free movie on RPL’s big screen in the auditorium on Tuesday, March 3, at 5:30 p.m.
+Two good, but incredibly stupid, friends go on a road trip to find the one friend’s daughter who was given up for adoption twenty years earlier.
 The movie is rated PG-13.
 No registration is needed.
 For more information, call 330-821-2665, ext.
 214.